software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 test_ValidOpCount = verboseCheck $ forAll genProp_validOpCount (==True)
 ````

-Now that we were fully confidant that we had avoided the naive traps in recursive testing of non-termination and size explosion, we moved on to validity.
-This was relatively simple, we use QuickCheck to arbitrily create Forms and, relying on show and parse to be reflexive we compare the output of parse of show of the formula with the original formula.
+Now that we were fully confident that we had avoided the naive traps in recursive testing of non-termination and size explosion, we moved on to validity.
+This was relatively simple, we use QuickCheck to arbitrarily create Forms and, relying on show and parse to be reflexive we compare the output of parse of show of the formula with the original formula.

 ````haskell
 prop_validForm form = (head $ parse $ show form) == form